 Remarketing is a powerful Facebook video marketing strategy to reconnect with potential customers who have already expressed interest in your products.

 Using the Facebook Custom Audiences targeting option, you can select your audience as those who have recently viewed your website, sales pages, and even product pages.

 You can also exclude people who recently purchased from you if you think they are unlikely to convert again soon.

 You will ensure a higher ROAS on your Facebook video marketing spend by getting your targeting and retargeting strategies right.

 To use Facebook Custom Audiences for your website visits, you must first install the Facebook Pixel.

 Facebook video marketing isn’t as intimidating as you may think.
 However, you should keep some basic things in mind to ensure you get the sustainable growth from Facebook video marketing ads you want.

 You want the biggest bang for the marketing buck at the end of the day.

-By following the six strategies, you’ll be able to create and market your videos with confidence on Facebook.
+By following these six strategies, you can create and market your videos with confidence on Facebook.

-Bio: Owen Baker is a content marketer for Voila Norbert, an online Email verification tool.
-He has spent most of the last decade working online for a range of marketing companies.
+Owen Baker is a content marketer for Voila Norbert, an online Email verification tool.
+He has spent most of the last decade working online for various marketing companies.
 When he’s not busy writing, you can find him in the kitchen mastering new dishes.